Device Driver and It’s Purpose

-Device Driver in computing refers to a special kind of software program or a specific type of software application which controls a specific hardware device that enables different hardware devices for communication with the computer’s Operating System
+Device Driver in computing refers to a special kind of software program or a specific type of software application that controls a specific hardware device that enables different hardware devices to communicate with the computer’s Operating System.

-A device driver communicates with the computer hardwares by computer subsystem or computer bus connected to the hardware.
+A device driver communicates with the computer hardware by computer subsystem or computer bus connected to the hardware.

 In a very common way most term it as only a Driver also when someone says Hardware Driver that also refers to this Device Driver.

-Device Drivers depend upon the Operating System’s instruction to access the device and performing any particular action.
-After the action they also shows their reactions by delivering output or status/message from hardware device to the Operating system.For Example a printer driver tells the printer in which format to print after getting instruction from OS, similarly A sound card driver is there due to which 1’s and 0’s data of MP3 file is converted to audio signals and you enjoy the music.
-Card reader, controller, modem, network card, sound card, printer, video card, USB devices, RAM, Speakers etc need Device Drivers to operate.
+Device Drivers depend upon the Operating System’s instruction to access the device and perform any particular action.
+After the action, they also show their reactions by delivering output or status/message from the hardware device to the Operating system.For Example, a printer driver tells the printer in which format to print after getting instruction from OS, similarly, A sound card driver is there due to which 1’s and 0’s data of the MP3 file is converted to audio signals and you enjoy the music.
+Card reader, controller, modem, network card, sound card, printer, video card, USB devices, RAM, Speakers, etc need Device Drivers to operate.

-The following figure illustrates the interaction between user, OS, Device driver and the devices:
+The following figure illustrates the interaction between the user, OS, Device driver, and the devices: